sebastienrousseau/sebastienrousseau.github.io/_posts/index.md

 [**See all articles** ❯][10]

-[00]: /about/index.html "About Sebastien Rousseau, Banking and Financial Service Professional"
+[00]: /about/index.html "About Sebastien Rousseau, Banking & Financial Service Professional"
 [01]: /2023-10-09-shokunin-the-fastest-rust-based-static-site-generator/index.html "Shokunin, the fastest Rust-based Static Site Generator (SSG)"
-[02]: /2023-09-29-automating-iso-20022-compliant-payment-file-creation-with-pain001/index.html "Automating ISO 20022-Compliant Payment File Creation with Pain001"
+[02]: /2023-09-29-automating-iso-20022-compliant-payment-file-creation-with-pain001/index.html "Automating ISO 20022 Payment Files Creation with Pain001"
 [03]: /2023-10-16-protecting-data-in-the-quantum-age-the-hash-library-hsh/index.html "Protecting Data in the Quantum Age: The Hash Library (HSH)"
 [10]: /articles/index.html "See all articles"